-Being an “old-ish” mom, somewhere between fitting in Gap clothing and wearing Depends comfortably, I have found motherhood has its ups and downs.
-Like when trying to remember what it was like when I did things as a child…pert near impossible!
+Being an “old-ish” mom, somewhere between fitting in Gap clothing and wearing Depends, I have found motherhood has its ups and downs.
+Like when trying to remember what it was like when I did things as a child…pretty near impossible!

 My oldest daughter asks, “Mom, when did you first ride a bike without training wheels?”